 A Latent defect is a defect in the property that any reasonable and thorough visual inspection would not find.
 Maybe it was unknown to the seller.
 Issues can arise if it is proven that the seller knew of the defects and made attempts to hide or conceal them.
 For instance, an example would be having an attic full of bats, but the attic access was deliberately blocked in a way that made the inspection impossible.

 The home’s listing says it has a new roof, new furnace, etc. It should be good, right?

 The DIY roofing job may be as good as a professional job.
 They can also vary dramatically in material, quality, and code compliance, however both are technically “New“.
-A “New” budget grade furnace is considerably cheaper and typically have a shorter lifespan than a leading brand furnace, yet they are both “New“.
+A “New” budget grade single stage furnace is considerably cheaper and typically have a shorter lifespan than a leading brand 2 stage furnace, yet they are both “New“.
 “New” can be a very loosely used term.